redis/redis-doc/topics/cluster-tutorial.md

 Now it is possible to assign hash slots to this node using the resharding feature of `redis-trib`.
-It is basically useless to show this as we already did in a previous section, so instead I want to cover the case where we want to turn this instance into a replica (a slave) of some other master.
+It is basically useless to show this as we already did in a previous section, there is no difference, it is just a resharding having as a target the empty node.

+Adding a new node as a replica
+---

+Adding a new Replica can be performed in two ways.
+The obivous one is to use redis-trib again, but with the --slave option, like this:

+    ./redis-trib.rb add-node --slave 127.0.0.1:7006 127.0.0.1:7000

+Note that the command line here is exactly like the one we used to add a new master, so we are not specifiying to which master we want to add the replica.
+In this case what happens is that redis-trib will add the new node as replica of a random master among the masters with less replicas.

+However you can specifiy exactly what master you want to target with your new replica with the following command line:

+    ./redis-trib.rb add-node --slave --master-id 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e 127.0.0.1:7006 127.0.0.1:7000

+This way we assign the new replica to a specific master.

+A more manual way to add a replica to a specific master is to add the new node as an empty master, and then turn it into a replica using the `CLUSTER REPLICATE` command.
+This also works if the node was added as a slave but you want to move it as a replica of a different master.

-For example in order to add a replica for the node 127.0.0.1:7005 that is currently serving hash slots in the range 11423-16383, that has a Node ID 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e, all I need to do is to connect with the new node that we just added and send a simple command:
+For example in order to add a replica for the node 127.0.0.1:7005 that is currently serving hash slots in the range 11423-16383, that has a Node ID 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e, all I need to do is to connect with the new node (already added as empty master) and send the command:

     redis 127.0.0.1:7006> cluster replicate 3c3a0c74aae0b56170ccb03a76b60cfe7dc1912e